 Pediculus capitis - mention the body and pubic louse and discuss the treatments available

 Pityriasis ('Seborrhoeic dermatitis') with special reference to scalp and effect on hair.
 (Include graphic descriptions of each together with recommendations as to treatment regimes - include photos where possible.

-Thyroid functions and hair status - mention hair loss and changes in characteristics
+Thyroid functions and hair status - mention hair loss and changes in its characteristics.

 Uncombable hair syndrome*

-Urticaria with special reference to scalp and effect on hair
+Urticaria with special reference to scalp and hair